danielperna84/custom_homematic/README.md

 9. When your channels are working now, you can set the program to "inactive".
 Don't delete the program!

 Hint: To deactivate the event for one channel, remove that channel from the program
 Hint: With RaspberryMatic no program is needed for buttons.
 Events can directly activated/deactivated within ->Settings->Devices.
 Click the "+" of e.g. a remote control then click directly the "button-channel".
 Press "activate".
-There is no direct feedback but a service message should appear.
+There is no direct feedback but a action message should appear.

 ## Updating a device firmware